Logical reasoning

 For non-deductive logical reasoning, the premises make their conclusion rationally convincing without ensuring its truth.
 This is often understood in terms of probability: the premises make it more likely that the conclusion is true and strong inferences make it very likely.
 Some uncertainty remains because the conclusion introduces new information not already found in the premises.
 Non-deductive reasoning plays a central role in everyday life and in most sciences.
 Often-discussed types are inductive, abductive, and analogical reasoning.
 Inductive reasoning is a form of generalization that infers a universal law from a pattern found in many individual cases.
 It can be used to conclude that "all ravens are black" based on many individual observations of black ravens.
-Abductive reasoning, also known as "inference to the best explanation", starts from an observation and reasons to the fact explaining this observation, like a doctor who investigates the symptoms of their patient to make a diagnosis of the underlying cause.
+Abductive reasoning, also known as "inference to the best explanation", starts from an observation and reasons to the fact explaining this observation.
+An example is a doctor who examines the symptoms of their patient to make a diagnosis of the underlying cause.
 Analogical reasoning compares two similar systems.
-It observes that one of them has a certain feature and concludes that the other one also has this feature.
+It observes that one of them has a feature and concludes that the other one also has this feature.

 Arguments that fall short of the standards of logical reasoning are called fallacies.
 For formal fallacies, like affirming the consequent, the error lies in the logical form of the argument.
 For informal fallacies, like false dilemmas, the source of the faulty reasoning is usually found in the content or the context of the argument.
 Some theorists understand logical reasoning in a wide sense that is roughly equivalent to critical thinking.
-In this regard, it encompasses various cognitive skills besides the ability to draw conclusions from premises, like being able to generate and evaluate reasons, assess the reliability of information, seek new information, avoid inconsistencies, and consider the advantages and disadvantages of different courses of action before making a decision.
+In this regard, it encompasses cognitive skills besides the ability to draw conclusions from premises.
+Examples are skills to generate and evaluate reasons and to assess the reliability of information.
+Further factors are to seek new information, to avoid inconsistencies, and to consider the advantages and disadvantages of different courses of action before making a decision.